pamelafox/simple-fastapi-container/README.md

 1. Run the local server:

     ```shell
-    python3 -m flask --debug run
+    uvicorn api.main:app
     ```

-3. Click 'http://127.0.0.1:5000' in the terminal, which should open a new tab in the browser.
+3. Click 'http://127.0.0.1:8000' in the terminal, which should open a new tab in the browser.

 4. Try the API at '/generate_name' and try passing in a parameter at the end of the URL, like '/generate_name?start_with=N'.